Brazilian science fiction: 19th century and early works

-Emílio Zaluar, a naturalized Brazilian citizen born in Portugal, wrote one of the country's key science fiction texts in 1875.
-“O Douor Benignus” is pointed to as being the first fully realized Brazilian Science Fiction text.
+Emílio Zaluar, a naturalized Brazilian citizen born in Portugal, wrote one of the country's principal science fiction texts, O Doutor Benignus (en: Dr. Benignus), in 1875.
+O Doutor Benignus is pointed to as being the first fully realized Brazilian science fiction text.
 Zaluar kept abreast of scientific discovery and read numerous scientific publications in order to realize his work, which mapped current scientific consensus to a narrative, in the tradition of Jules Verne.
-The book references Verne by name, as well as Camille Flammarion, whose writing about extraterrestrial life manifests itself in “O Douor Benignus”.
-Creating Science Fiction narratives that intertwined with the framework of Brazil's developing national identity of “Grandeza”, or greatness, is a hallmark of Brazilian Science Fiction.
+The book references Verne by name, as well as Camille Flammarion, whose writing about extraterrestrial life manifests itself in the text.
+Creating science fiction narratives that intertwined with the framework of Brazil's developing national identity of “Grandeza”, or greatness, is a hallmark of Brazilian science fiction.
 There is a utopian undercurrent that runs through the work; namely that science will enhance the bountiful natural endowments that Brazil has, and will allow Brazil to achieve its vision of becoming a world power equal to those in Europe.

-Early 20th Century
+Some other notable proto-FC (proto-ficção científica) works include: O Fim do Mundo (en: The End of the World) by Joaquim Manuel de Macedo (1857); Páginas da história do Brasil, escritas no ano 2000 (en: Pages of history of Brazil, written in the year 2000) by Joaquim Felício dos Santos (published 1868-1872 in O Jequitinhonha); O Imortal (en: The Immortal) by Marchado de Assis (1882); and A Rainha do Ignoto (en: The Queen of the Unknown) by Emília Freitas (1899).